Pearl Jam: Musical style and influences

-Critic Jim DeRogatis describes Vedder's vocals as a "Jim Morrison-like vocal growl."
-Greg Prato of AllMusic staed "With his hard-hitting and often confessional lyrical style and Jim Morrison-esque baritone, Vedder also became one of the most copied lead singers in all of rock."
+Critic Jim DeRogatis describes Vedder's vocals as a "Jim Morrison-like vocal growl".
+Greg Prato of AllMusic stated: "With his hard-hitting and often confessional lyrical style and Jim Morrison-esque baritone, Vedder also became one of the most copied lead singers in all of rock."
 Vedder's lyrical topics range from personal ("Alive", "Better Man") to social and political concerns ("Even Flow", "World Wide Suicide").
 His lyrics have often invoked the use of storytelling and have included themes of freedom, individualism, and sympathy for troubled individuals.
 When the band started, Gossard and McCready were designated as rhythm and lead guitarists, respectively.
 The dynamic began to change when Vedder started to play more rhythm guitar during the Vitalogy era.
-McCready said in 2006 "Even though there are three guitars, I think there's maybe more room now.
+McCready said in 2006: "Even though there are three guitars, I think there's maybe more room now.
 Stone will pull back and play a two-note line and Ed will do a power chord thing, and I fit into all that."